 - We took down the sconces.
 We think the RV looks cleaner and less crowded without them.
 I like that Sheri is a minimalist.

-When we received the RV window shades from United Shade they came in a very compact box and were wrapped in rubber bands.
+When we received the RV window shades from United Shade, Camping Worlds supplier, they came in a very compact box and were wrapped in rubber bands.
 Since we received them very quickly, I'm nearly 100% sure they were made in the United States rather than China.
 I think that is worth something.

 Here the basic steps to installing these RV window shades.
 Please refer to the pictures below to help explain what I'm writing.